-The current economic climate remains challenging, however, the diversity of the portfolio and client base has, to some degree, given the LLP a buffer from any downturn in the property market.
+Due to Covid 19, the current economic climate is exceptionally challenging, with the full impact still not fully known.
+However, the diversity of the portfolio and client base has, to some degree, previously given the LLP a buffer from any downturn in the property market and it is anticipated that it will afford City Property the same resilience as it recovers from Covid 19.